You’ve decided that using a sling or carrier is for you. But when it comes to design, where do you start? Here are the choices

 Many of them are good for beginners, as most are easy to use but some can be complicated.

 Always check the manufacturer’s instructions but the upper weight limit might allow you to carry more weight and therefore an older child.
 This can come in handy if you need to carry your little one when they’re tired at the end of a long walk.

 Ring slings and pouches

+Ring slings and pouches are worn over one shoulder.
 Ring slings are pieces of cloth with two rings sewn at one end.
 The free end is looped through the rings, forming a pouch for the baby, with the tail of the fabric hanging down.